stephen/vscode-graphql/README.md

 Autocomplete, go to definition, and diagnostics are language server features supported by the [graphql-language-service](https://github.com/graphql/graphql-language-service/).

 ## Configuration
+To turn on language server features, you can enable the `graphql.useLanguageServer` flag in your settings.

-You can specify a schema to validate files against using a `.graphqlconfig` file.
-Without it, this extension will not provide any langauge server features.
+Using the language server will require a schema to be specified via a `.graphqlconfig` file.

 Example:
 ```json